 The buy side will take a more active role, working alongside the banks but with much more control of their content and access than they previously had.
 They will also have the confidence that their interactions remain more private than before and will not be dissipated across systems.
 It will also reduce the overall cost of the relationship.
 Perhaps best of all, a more collaborative approach to relationship management will result, with the bank, corporate, and investment manager operating on a more equal footing.

-To put it simply, technology will help streamline and standardize the engagements allowing participants to re-focus on a more value-add proposition.
+To put it simply, technology and digital transformation will help streamline and standardize the engagements allowing participants to re-focus on a more value-add proposition.
 With the proper technology, the emphasis on logistics withers away, as advisory and due diligence will return to soak up the spotlight.